 HIV and Pregnancy

-If you or your partner has ever had unprotected sex (or shared needles) with a person whose HIV status is unknown, there is a chance that you have the virus.
 If you do have HIV, your baby could also become infected.
 The virus is usually passed on during labor and childbirth.
-It is sometimes is passed during pregnancy.
-Breastfeeding can pass the virus from mother to baby.
+Sometimes it's passed during pregnancy.
+Breastfeeding can also pass the virus to the baby.

-Treatment with medicines called antiretrovirals, both during pregnancy and after the birth, greatly reduces a baby's risk of HIV infection.
-Antiretroviral medicines prevent the virus from multiplying.
-When the amount of HIV in the blood is minimized, the immune system has a chance to recover and grow stronger.
+HIV is treated with medicines called antiretrovirals, both during pregnancy and after the birth.
+This treatment greatly reduces your baby's risk of HIV infection and helps keep you healthy.
+These medicines prevent the virus from multiplying.
+When the amount of HIV in the blood is lowered, the immune system has a chance to recover and grow stronger.

 Treatment for HIV during and/or after pregnancy may include:

-- Planned cesarean delivery for women who have a high viral load.
-This means they have a higher risk for infecting their babies.
+- Planned cesarean delivery if you have a high viral load.
+This means there is a higher risk of the baby getting infected.